djfly/kindeditor/README.md

 to the require section of your `composer.json` file.

-and download kindeditor put it into of assets dir, Because there is no composer package for kindeditor
+and download kindeditor put it into assets dir, Because there is no composer package for kindeditor

 #Usage